HeyGen-Official/InteractiveAvatarNextJSDemo/README.md

 Please note that Photo Avatars are not compatible with Interactive Avatar and cannot be used.

-### Which voices can I use with my Interactive Avatar?

-Most of HeyGen's AI Voices can be used with the Interactive Avatar API.
-To find the Voice IDs that you can use, please use the List Voices v2 endpoint from HeyGen: [https://docs.heygen.com/reference/list-voices-v2]

-Please note that for voices that support Emotions, such as Christine and Tarquin, you need to pass in the Emotion string in the Voice Setting parameter: [https://docs.heygen.com/reference/new-session-copy#voicesetting]

-You can also set the speed at which the Interactive Avatar speaks by passing in a Rate in the Voice Setting.

 ### Where can I read more about enterprise-level usage of the Interactive Avatar API?

 Please read our Interactive Avatar 101 article for more information on pricing and how to increase your concurrent session limit: https://help.heygen.com/en/articles/9182113-interactive-avatar-101-your-ultimate-guide